 I acknowledge the traditional owners and custodians of the land on which we gather.
 I also acknowledge their wisdom and culture.
-I thank all of you who have attended here today including representatives of the Community Justice Group and the local Council.
-I am happy to be here today with Magistrate Trevor Black on this significant occasion - the official opening of the Masig Island Magistrates Court.
+I thank the Deputy Chairperson of the Yam Island community, the elders and the Community Justice Group members for their presence here today, Father Gaetano Lui and Mr Peters.
+I thank all of you who have attended.
+I am happy to be here today with Magistrate Trevor Black on this significant occasion - the official opening of the Yam Island Magistrates Court for the Central Islands.